1rn19cs176varunalingam/rhombus-regex-app/Readme.md

      ```

 3. **Access the app**
-   - Open your browser and go to: [http://localhost:3000](http://localhost:3000)
+   - Open your browser and go to: [http://localhost:5173](http://localhost:5173)
-   - The backend API will be available at: [http://localhost:8000](http://localhost:8000)

-*Make sure both the backend and frontend servers are running for the app to work fully!*
+Both the servers should be working for the url to open.